Purchasing A Travel Backpack

 Carry-on luggage Review.

 Travel Checklist, we whittle it down to just the essentials and rarely carry more.
-One pair of really good shoes, one pair of jeans, etc etc. When you pack like that, you can use a daypack that fits under the airplane, bus or taxi seat.
+One pair of shoes, one pair of jeans, etc., etc. When you pack like that, you can use a daypack that fits under the airplane, bus or taxi seat.
 Focus on the travel, not on the luggage logistics.
 That's the ethic encouraged by the Cotopaxi Nazca 24.
-That said, for a really long trip or one that goes through very cold climates, you might NEED the extra space of a travel backpack.
+That said, for a long trip or one that goes through frigid climates, you might NEED the extra space of a travel backpack.
 Or you just love to bring a lot of stuff.
 That's fair.
 See our Daypack Review.

 Patagonia Arbor on his mission to see The New 7 Wonders of The World in 13 days.
 The video of that adventure is below.
 See our complete Laptop Backpack Review.